Faculty:Faculty of Arts, Humanities and Social Sciences

 School:Humanities and Social Sciences

 Areas of Expertise: Philosophy

 Ainley, A., 2001.
-'Imagination and the Maternal; Kant and Levinas' in Tina Chanter (Ed.).
-Re-Reading the Cannon: Feminist Interpretations of Levinas.
-USA: Pennsylvania State Press.
+Imagination and the Maternal; Kant and Levinas.
+In: Chanter, T. (Ed.), 2001.
+Re-Reading the Cannon: Feminist Interpretations of Levinas (Pennsylvania: Pennsylvania State Press).